 6. Automotive Filters

 - Fuel Filter: When fuel comes out of a refinery, it’s clean.
-Then, before it reaches the car, it goes into trucks and gas station tanks where it may get polluted.
+However, before it reaches the car, it goes into trucks and gas station tanks where it may get polluted.
 The fuel filter keeps the engine dirt, grime, and water out of it.
 The fuel filter is a cartridge located in the fuel line.
 Inside the cartridge, there’s a screen that catches dirt, rust, and other debris in the fuel before it passes through to the fuel injector.

 Over time, however, filters may restrict the flow of air or liquid.
 As particulate matter accumulates on a filter, the filter may create a blockage that impedes the performance of your vehicle.